 - Quality: The data have been collected, cleaned and prepared by trained professionals using high quality survey techniques and equipment.

-- Support: Researchers working in the RDC have access to Statistics Canada Analysts and Statistical Assistants for support.
+- Support: Researchers working in the RDC have access to Statistics Canada Analysts for support.

 How long does it take for a proposal to be approved?

 For students, the process may take 4-6 weeks.
 For faculty, approval may take up to 8 weeks.

 Is there a cost to using the RDC?